-Firstly, the large-scale anomalies over Eurasia during a composite of the top hundred relative EPEs for the summer (June-September) and winter (December-April) were examined.
-During winter there is strong evidence of an upper-level wave with planetary wavenumber 6, seen in both the meridional wind - including intense anomalous southerlies over north Pakistan - and geopotential.
-Subsequent Hovmöller analysis showed that this wave has a group velocity of 38 m s-1 and phase velocity of 5 m s-1, which is comparable, but not identical, to the values predicted by simple barotropic theory.
+has a group velocity of $38 \,\mathrm{m\,s^{-1}}$ and phase velocity of $5 \,\mathrm{m\,s^{-1}}$, which is comparable, but not identical, to the values predicted by simple barotropic theory.
 The presence of baroclinicity was confirmed by showing the poleward tilt of the associated geopotential anomaly.
-Vellore et al. (2014, 2016) showed that these anomalous upper-level southerlies also exist during the summer; but it is shown here that these patterns are weaker and less coherent than in the winter, and that there is some indication of a boundarylayer warm anomaly over western Russia, as demonstrated by Lau and Kim (2012) for the July 2010 floods.
+Vellore et al. (2014, 2016) showed that these anomalous upper-level southerlies also exist during the summer, but it is shown here that these patterns are weaker and less coherent than in the winter, and that there is some indication of a boundary layer warm anomaly over western Russia, as demonstrated by Lau and Kim (2012) for the July 2010 floods.

 Then, the role of circulating synoptic-scale systems was explored.
-Western disturbances, which are already known to be capable of triggering extreme rainfall events were present in almost all EPEs that were considered, although a significant minority, mostly during the summer, were too distant to have any meaningful effect on the local dynamics.
-In the winter, such systems can often be found directly over Pakistan and northern India, but they tend to retreat to the north during the summer - indicating a less direct relationship, if there is one at all, with precipitation in Hindustan.
-It is known that monsoon depression play a significant role in modulating summer rainfall over India (Dhar and Bhattacharya, 1973; Yoon and Chen, 2005), but their relationship with extreme rainfall events had not previously been quantified.
-In this study, it was demonstrated that some three-quarters of the hundred strongest relative EPEs in summer had a monsoon low pressure system nearby - either directly overhead, or towards the east end of the monsoon trough where they can enhance the monsoon circulation, though it is not clear whether the latter is an important process in EPE generation.
+Western disturbances, which are already known to be capable of triggering extreme rainfall events, were present in almost all EPEs that were considered, although a significant minority, mostly during the summer, were too distant to have any meaningful effect on the local dynamics.
+In the winter, such systems can often be found directly over Pakistan and northern India, but they tend to retreat farther north during the summer, indicating a less direct relationship, if there is one at all, with precipitation in the "Hindustan" study region.
+It is known that monsoon depressions play a significant role in modulating summer rainfall over India (Dhar and Bhattacharya 1973; Yoon and Chen 2005), but their relationship with extreme rainfall events had not previously been quantified.
+In this study, it was demonstrated that some three-quarters of the 100 strongest relative EPEs in summer had a monsoon low pressure system nearby, either directly overhead or toward the east end of the monsoon trough where they can enhance the monsoon circulation, though it is not clear whether the latter is an important process in EPE generation.
 Less than a third of equivalent winter events coexisted with a tropical low, and many of those were quite distant.

 Finally, the origins of the moisture involved in winter and summer EPEs were investigated.
-Using a simple atmospheric column Lagrangian decomposition method, it was shown that both winter and summer dry events were largely dominated by upper-level subsidence and advection from the subtropical jet.
-Columns above "median" rainfall events in winter typically comprised a mix of local (including oceanic) boundary layer air, local mid-level air, and some descent from the westerly jet.
+Using a simple atmospheric-column Lagrangian decomposition method, it was shown that both winter and summer dry events were largely dominated by upper-level subsidence and advection from the subtropical jet.
+Columns above "median" rainfall events in winter typically comprised a mix of local (including oceanic) boundary layer air, local midlevel air, and some descent from the westerly jet.
 Summer was much the same, although the boundary layer parcels came from a much more extended area along the African coast.
 For columns above the extreme precipitation events, though, the difference was stark.
 The winter EPE columns still comprised a relative mix of air, though much of it originated from the boundary layer above the head of the Arabian Sea.
-The summer EPE columns were comprised almost exclusively of boundary layer air, advected from either off the African coast by monsoonal southwesterlies, or from around the monsoon trough and Bay of Bengal, either brought there by climatological southeasterlies or a synoptic circulation; this composite of backtrajectories strongly resembles the case study done by Martius et al. (2013) for the July 2010 floods.
-A moisture flux analysis showed that the winter EPEs are largely ascent-driven (rather than convergence), whereas the summer EPEs tend to be a mix; and further that such events in winter are typically preceded by a moistening of the boundary layer that starts up to a week before.
+The summer EPE columns were composed almost exclusively of boundary layer air, advected either from off the African coast by monsoonal southwesterlies, or from around the monsoon trough and the Bay of Bengal, either brought there by climatological southeasterlies or a synoptic circulation; this composite of back trajectories strongly resembles the case study done by Martius et al. (2013) for the July 2010 floods.
+A moisture flux analysis showed that the winter EPEs are largely ascent driven (rather than convergence), whereas the summer EPEs tend to be a mix, and further that such events in winter are typically preceded by a moistening of the boundary layer that starts up to a week before.